notyaffi/fz-subghz-jammer/README.md

 This **SubGHz Jammer** for the Flipper Zero is a powerful tool for jamming across multiple radio frequencies and modulation schemes.

-## 📡 External CC1101 Notes
-- **To use an external CC1101, attach it to the GPIO before starting the app.**
+**Requires an external CC1101 compatible with the `cc1101_ext` driver** _To use an external CC1101, attach it to the GPIO before starting the app_

+## ⤷ Compatibility ˎˊ˗
+- Designed for Momentum Firmware.
+- The internal Flipper Zero Sub-GHz radio is not supported due to possible damage.

+---

+## 💣 Controls
+- **← / →**: Modify the currently selected digit in the frequency.
+- **↑ / ↓**: Move between digits to adjust frequency values.
+- **OK**: Switch jamming modes in real-time.
+- **Hold OK** — Pause, start, or retry TX.
+- **Back Button**: Stop the jamming and exit the app.

+---

 ## 📡 Frequency Control
 The app supports multiple frequency bands, ensuring compliance with the ranges handled by the Flipper's sub-GHz radio: